Why Is My Air Conditioner Spitting Water?

 - Dirty Air Filter: Your system’s air filter should be changed before it becomes restrictive to airflow.
 Failure to keep the air filter clean and clear may stifle the airflow in your air conditioner, creating a drop in pressure.
 This drop in pressure can cause your system to freeze.
 When this happens, the unit will shut down, the frost will melt, and the system will leak.

 - Refrigerant Leak: In the worst-case scenario, you may have a refrigerant leak.
 This causes the same type of damage as a clogged air filter; however, the proper fix for this problem requires a skilled HVAC technician to resolve.

-Usually if you notice that your system has started leaking water inside, it means the unit is tilting too far inward or that the sling fan has been damaged.
+Usually if you notice that your window AC unit has started spitting out water inside, it means the unit is tilting too far inward or that the sling fan has been damaged.
 Try tilting the window unit outward to see if this resolves the problem.

 Leaking Air Conditioner Repair in Dallas-Fort Worth

 At AirCo, our team understands that Texas families can’t wait for their air conditioner repair needs to be met.
 That’s why we provide 24/7 emergency AC repair services throughout the Dallas-Fort Worth region.
 When your air conditioner shows signs of leaking, don’t hesitate to contact the team that’s proudly served Texas residents for more than 30 years.

 Whether you have a leaking central air conditioning system or a window AC that’s spitting water, trust the experts at AirCo to get it repaired quickly!
 Contact us online or call us at 817-591-1225 to schedule air conditioning service today!